Samuel Douglass (politician)

 Samuel A. Douglass (born 1998) is an American politician from Vermont.
 A Republican, he was elected in 2024 to represent the Orleans district in the Vermont Senate, succeeding longtime incumbent Robert A. Starr.
-He served in that position until his resignation in October 2025.
+He served from January 2025 until his resignation in October 2025.
 A graduate of Vermont State University's Johnson campus, Douglass has worked as a farmer and real estate agent.

 In October 2025, Politico reported that Douglass and his wife had made racist and antisemitic comments in a leaked group chat with fellow high-ranking Young Republicans leaders, who also expressed support for Nazism, rape, and white supremacy.
 Members of the Vermont Republican Party, including Governor Phil Scott, called on Douglass to immediately resign.
 Douglass announced his resignation on October 17, and submitted his formal resignation on October 22.

 Biography

 Samuel Adam Douglass was born in Newport, Vermont, in 1998, the son of Richard Douglass and Kathlene (Beaudry) Douglass.
 He was raised in Jay and North Troy and attended North Troy Elementary School and North Country Union Junior High School before graduating from Newport's North Country Union High School.
 In 2021, Douglass received his Bachelor of Arts degree in history from Northern Vermont University in Johnson (now Vermont State University).

 Douglass has worked as a crisis interventionist for Lamoille County Mental Health Services and a real estate agent with Great Northern Land Company in Jay.
 In addition, he and his wife operate a farm on which they raise goats, chickens, ducks, and bees, and grow flowers, plant starts, herbs, and tea.
 Douglass has served as a lister for the town of Troy and volunteers for the Northeast Kingdom Council on Aging's Meals on Wheels program.

 A Republican, Douglass has served as chairman of the Vermont Young Republicans.
 In addition, he has served as chairman of the Orleans County Republican Committee.
-In 2022, he was the unsuccessful Republican nominee for the Vermont Senate's Orleans district, losing to incumbent Robert A. Starr.
-In 2024, Starr retired.
+In 2022, he was the unsuccessful Republican nominee for the Vermont Senate's Orleans district, losing to incumbent Robert A. Starr, who retired in 2024.
 Douglass was again the Republican nominee, and he defeated Democratic candidate Katherine Sims in the general election.

 After assuming office in January 2025, Douglass was assigned to the committees on Health and Welfare and Institutions, and was named clerk of each.
 He was also appointed to the senate's Sexual Harassment Prevention Panel, the Canvassing Committee, and the Human Services and Educational Facilities Grant Advisory Committee.
 February 2025 reporting by the Hardwick Gazette highlighted discrepancies between the Douglass campaign's reported 2024 expenditures and its actual spending on mailers and other activities.